jdevfullstack-tutorials/github-desktop-workflow/README.md

 7. I will switch to master leaving the changes on that branch.
 Then I will fetch again and pull those recent changes.
 Done.
-You have the synced local project same for GitHub.
+You have the synced local project from GitHub.
 Start working on code again.

-It might be a longer route, but it's worth it.